dynafense/slt_june_2022/README.md

 ## B. macOS: Steps to install nmap on your laptop

-By default, macOS does not come with either the Homebrew or the Macports package managers.
-You will need to install either one (definitely not both)
+By default, macOS does not come with either the [Homebrew](https://brew.sh) or the [Macports](https://www.macports.org) package managers.
+You will need to install either one (definitely not both) before following the steps below.

-A. If you are using Homebrew
+i.
+If you are using Homebrew
 1. Run the Terminal application (Applications > Utilities > Terminal)
 2. Now to update Homebrew  `sudo brew update`
 3. Install nmap  `sudo brew install nmap`
-4. Start a terminal session and type `nmap` The following messages should appear
+4. Start a terminal session and type `nmap` The following messages should appear:
 ```
 Nmap 7.xx ( https://nmap.org )
 Usage: nmap [Scan Type(s)] [Options] {target specification}